Dr. Joseph Carson

 Phone: (843) 953-3643

-- About Me -I am an Assistant Professor in the Department of Physics & Astronomy at the College of Charleston.
+- About Me -I am an Associate Professor in the Department of Physics & Astronomy at the College of Charleston.
 My main research focus is the direct imaging of extrasolar planets and circumstellar disks.
 I also work on developing novel image processing tools for both astronomical and medical imaging applications.
 I received my B.A. from Pomona College and my M.S. and Ph.D. from Cornell University.
 You may find more information by clicking on the links on the left.

 My Research: recent discoveries